What's a post-conversation survey bot?

 Step 4 - Trigger the bot

 While the survey is active the agent won’t be able to write in the conversation.
-The survey will end when the consumer finishes entering the survey (if you've specified "Close Conversation" as the next step) or when the survey times out.
-In cases of an error with the survey flow or the survey bot, LiveEngage will close the survey after 48 hours as part of a conversation cleanup process.
+The survey will end when the consumer finishes entering the survey (if you've specified "Close Conversation" as the next action) or when the survey times out.
+In cases of an error with the survey flow or the survey bot, Conversational Cloud will close the survey after 48 hours as part of a conversation cleanup process.

 The agent experience

-Once a conversation ends and a survey begins, the conversation no longer appears in the Open Connections list in LiveEngage.
-Instead, it appears in the All Connections list with a status that indicates the survey is in progress:
+Once a conversation ends and a survey begins, the conversation no longer appears in the Open Conversations list in Conversational Cloud.
+Instead, it appears in the All Conversations list with a status that indicates the survey is in progress: